JanssenProject/jans/docs/user/how-to/authn-with-apache-reverse-proxy.md

     subjectType: public
     tokenEndpointAuthMethod: client_secret_basic
     redirectUris: https://test.apache.rp.io/redirect
-    scopes: email openid profile
+    scopes: email_,openid_,profile
     responseTypes: code
     grantTypes: authorization_code
     ```

    - Once values for all above properties are provided, input `c` in selection to instruct jans-cli to create schema using inputs provided till now.
 At this time, jans-cli will show the schema(JSON) which will be used to create new OpenID Connect client on Janssen server.
 Verify that schema has captured all the provided inputs correctly.
    - Now next step is for `jans-cli` to post this JSON schema to Janssen server to actually register new client.
 To do this, input `y` on the prompt.
    - If client is successfully registered then we will receive JSON data back which describes newly registered client.
 Complete with `inum` and `clientSecret` for new client.
-See a sample of JSON response below:
+Few of these values (like `inum`) will be required when we configure `mod_auth_openidc` as client so keep this reponse handy.
+See a sample of the JSON response below:

       ```